tristanjahier/chosen-order/README.md

 Chosen Order is a plugin for Chosen which aims to provide functions to handle the order of the selection.

 Typically, you may want to retrieve the order in which the elements were selected with Chosen.
-You also may want to force the order in which Chosen displays the select options.
+You also may want to force the order in which Chosen displays the selected options.
 Unfortunately, Chosen does not handle that, because DOM Multiple Select elements do not have any notion of order of selection.

 Created by [Tristan Jahier](http://tristan-jahier.fr).